U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Related works

 A fourth class of methods consists in generative approaches.
 While previously-enumerated deep learning models are discriminative and require pairs of dry and wet data, generative approaches use a prior that is pre-trained on dry data only.
-At inference, they model the reverberation using the RIR itself with a diffusion-based prior~\cite{lemercierDiffusionPosteriorSampling2023}, or leverage autoregressive models of reverberation combined with Recurrent VAE~\cite{wangRVAEEMGenerativeSpeech2024}, or diffusion~\cite{lemercierUnsupervisedBlindJoint2025} priors.
-Note that some models make no assumption on the reverberation model and just use the noisy signal~\cite{richterSpeechEnhancementDereverberation2023} or a pre-trained dereverberation model~\cite{murataGibbsDDRMPartiallyCollapsed2023} to start the reverse diffusion process.
+At inference, they model reverberation using the RIR itself with a diffusion-based prior~\cite{lemercierDiffusionPosteriorSampling2023}, or leverage autoregressive models of reverberation combined with Recurrent VAE~\cite{wangRVAEEMGenerativeSpeech2024}, or diffusion~\cite{lemercierUnsupervisedBlindJoint2025} priors.
+Note that some methods make no assumption on the reverberation model and only use the noisy signal~\cite{richterSpeechEnhancementDereverberation2023} or a pre-trained dereverberation model~\cite{murataGibbsDDRMPartiallyCollapsed2023} to start the reverse diffusion process.

-All the aforementioned techniques require dry signals at training, which are difficult to obtain in practice.
+All the aforementioned techniques require dry signals at training.
 There are only a few approaches that are based on models trained uniquely using reverberant signals.
 For instance, MetricGAN-U~\cite{fuMetricGANUUnsupervisedSpeech2022} avoids the use of any explicit reverberation model, instead relying on supervision from a pre-trained metric to guide the dereverberation process.
-Herein, we referred to this method as metrics-based dereverberation.
-In addition, AR models of reverberation have been trained in an unsupervised fashion, including a neural version of WPE ~\cite{petkovUnsupervisedLearningApproach2019}, and USDNet~\cite{wangUSDnetUnsupervisedSpeech2024}, which is a deep neural network based on the FCP method.
-These approaches have been compared against WPE in existing literature, demonstrating at best marginal improvements and, in some cases, underperformance relative to WPE.
+Herein, we refer to this method as metrics-based dereverberation.
+In addition, AR models of reverberation can be trained in an unsupervised fashion, including a neural version of WPE ~\cite{petkovUnsupervisedLearningApproach2019}, and USDNet~\cite{wangUSDnetUnsupervisedSpeech2024} {but only demonstrating marginal improvement, if any, compared to WPE.}

 In our previous work~\cite{bahrmanHybridModelWeaklySupervised2025}, we demonstrated that a dereverberation model could be trained with weak supervision based on reverberation parameters.
 This reverberation-based weak supervision outperformed the metrics-based supervision used in MetricGAN-U. Building on this, the current work seeks to bridge the gap between the autoregressive model parameterized by weak supervision, as presented in~\cite{bahrmanHybridModelWeaklySupervised2025} (which offers improved performance at the cost of reliance on a dataset of reverberation parameters), and the unconstrained AR model (which exhibits suboptimal performance).
 We study how our proposed hybrid unsupervised training method interacts with several supervised data-driven dereverberation models, and compare it to unconstrained autoregressive approaches.